 What causes polycystic kidney disease?

-Polycystic kidney disease is an inherited disease.
-Unfortunately, PKD has become very common in certain cat breeds.
+"Polycystic kidney disease is an inherited disease and has become common in certain cat breeds."

-How is PKD diagnosed?
+How is polycystic kidney disease diagnosed?

 The diagnosis is based on breed, medical history, clinical signs, blood and urine tests, genetic testing, and ultrasound evaluation of the kidneys.
 Special radiographic dye studies may also be used in certain situations.